Christina1281995/arcpy_toolbox_sen2cube/README.md

 ## Installation in ArcGIS Pro
-Simply download the [ProofofConcept.atbx](https://github.com/Christina1281995/arcpy_toolbox_sen2cube/raw/main/dynamic/Proof%20of%20Concept.atbx) and then add it to your ArcGIS Project as shown below.
+Simply download the [Proof of Concept.atbx](https://github.com/Christina1281995/arcpy_toolbox_sen2cube/raw/main/Proof%20of%20Concept.atbx) and then add it to your ArcGIS Project as shown below.
 This toolbox was create for ArcGIS Pro 2.9.

 <br>